Domestic Abuse and Divorce in Colorado Springs, CO

 What You Should Know About Colorado Domestic Abuse Laws

 The term domestic abuse is defined under Colorado Revised Statutes Section 13-14-101 (2) as follows:

-“Domestic Abuse means any act or threatened act of violence that is committed by any person against another person to whom the actor is currently or was formerly related, or with whom the actor is living or has lived in the same domicile, or with whom the actor is involved or has been involved in an intimate relationship.
-“Domestic Abuse” may also include any act or threatened act of violence against the minor children of either of the parties.”
+“Any act or threatened act of violence that is committed by any person against another person to whom the actor is currently or was formerly related, or with whom the actor is living or has lived in the same domicile, or with whom the actor is involved or has been involved in an intimate relationship.
+‘Domestic Abuse’ may also include any act or threatened act of violence against the minor children of either of the parties.”

 *for those individuals interested in retaining legal counsel and who have the financial means to hire an attorney